Actively Recruiting

 • Life expectancy less than 12 months

-• Left ventricular ejection fraction below 30%
+• Left ventricular ejection fraction less than 30%

 • Visible thrombus at lesion site

-• Target lesion or vessel with severe or extensive calcification, left main stem stenosis over 50%, lesion in left main stem, chronic total occlusion requiring retrograde approach, or lesion in a bypass graft
+• Target lesion or vessel with severe or extensive calcification, left main stem stenosis over 50%, lesion in left main stem, chronic total occlusion requiring retrograde approach, or lesion in bypass graft

 • Acute gastrointestinal ulcers

-• Baseline neutrophil counts below 1500 cells/mm³
+• Baseline neutrophil count less than 1500 cells/mm3

 • Breastfeeding women